xit-vcs/haxy/README.md

 You're looking at Haxy, a new git forge.
 This is a work in progress...there's not much here yet besides hopes and dreams.
 We're about to do for git forges what Bill Hicks did for comedy, Earth Crisis did for hardcore music, and Marvin Heemeyer did for exterior remodeling.
 I'm not sure what any of that means but it sounded cool.
 The point is, strap yourselves in...we're gonna Leeroy Jenkins our way through this!

+## Why another git forge?

+Haxy isn't usable yet, but it's based around [two design ideas](https://www.youtube.com/watch?v=9YjWGXi5tDw):

+### 1. Store project metadata (issues, pull requests, and discussions) in the repo

+Keeping project metadata in the repo has a few benefits:

+* You can easily replicate it to different Haxy instances.
+* You can view/edit it locally and push your changes later, just like you do with code.

+You will still be able to edit this data via the UI of a Haxy instance just like any other git forge.
+Additionally, however, you'll be able to run the Haxy binary locally to browse a repo's issues and other metadata offline.
+If you have commit access to the repo, you'll also be able to make changes that you can push later.

+Haxy repos will have a special branch where events will be stored.
+Any time project metadata is created or updated, an event will be created.
+There will be one event per commit and it will be stored as JSON in the commit message itself.
+The server will consume these events into its database when it receives them -- essentially, a form of event sourcing.
+See [an early version](https://www.youtube.com/watch?v=0kKKWfaYaKE) of this event system in action.

+### 2. Provide a TUI that can be served over SSH, in addition to a web UI

+Haxy will provide a text user interface (TUI) over ssh, so you can browse the Haxy instance entirely from your terminal.
+Additionally, it will provide a web UI for a more typical experience in a web browser.
+To avoid having separate UI codebases, the web UI will simply render the TUI in your browser.
+This can be done in an accessible way that is usable for screen readers and mobile devices.
+See [a more detailed look](https://www.youtube.com/watch?v=hDFNcvF80WU) at how the web UI will work.

+## Why not Radicle?

+The main difference between Haxy's design and [Radicle](https://radicle.dev/) is that Haxy is not peer-to-peer.
+While a p2p architecture can be useful in free speech contexts, it can lead to a significant amount of complexity and make it more difficult to have a consistently good experience.
+Haxy is *federated* in the sense that anyone can run a Haxy instance, and your projects can be easily moved between them.
+I believe that is pragmatically the kind of decentralization that people want, and it significantly simplifies the implementation.

 ## How to fire this puppy up and get 'er done

 To build, install zig 0.16.0 and do `zig build` and you'll find the binary at `zig-out/bin/haxy`.